Best Canned Salmon Salad

 I don’t think anyone would object to a handful or two of crunchy potato chips on the side (or tuck them right into the sandwich!).
 You could also serve the salmon salad with…

-I also think making a salmon salad melt would be amazing — just like a tuna salad melt but with salmon.
-If you want to make a lunch sandwich salad-themed buffet, consider offering a selection including Best Egg Salad, Italian Tuna Salad, Chicken Salad with Grapes, and Best Chicken Salad.
-And, for something similar but different, try Salmon Spread made with fresh salmon and smoked salmon combined!
+If you want to make a lunch sandwich salad-themed buffet, consider offering a selection, including Best Egg Salad, Italian Tuna Salad, Chicken Salad with Grapes, and Best Chicken Salad.
+And, for something similar yet different, try Salmon Spread made with fresh salmon and smoked salmon combined!

 Salmon salad sandwiches with tomatoes and lettuce on plate.